WorksApplications/kintoki/README.md

 ```

 # Models
 We provide two models, `chunk.bccwj.model` and `dep.bccwj.model` for Chunking and Parsing.
-We use BCCWJ-DepPara (https://github.com/UniversalDependencies/UD_Japanese-BCCWJ) to generate training data for the model, you can also use you own dataset to train models for Kintoki.
+We use BCCWJ-DepPara3  (https://github.com/masayu-a/BCCWJ1_1-DepPara3) to generate training data for the model, you can also use you own dataset to train models for Kintoki.

 - Training model